Do you have difficulty delivering an effective presentation?

 3. Be the energy leader.
 When you step up to speak, you have to control the energy in the room.
 Be a thermostat, not a thermometer.

 5. Rehearse in your mind.
-Not only do you need to practice out loud, you need to use your imagination.
+Not only do you need to practice out loud, but you also need to use your imagination.
 Imagine yourself presenting an awesome speech.
 You speak clearly.
 You speak confidently.
 You have great energy.
 Your audience is engaged.
 Bottom line, see yourself delivering a home-run presentation before you ever deliver your home-run presentation.

 6. Make it stick.
 One of my favorite books on effective presentation skills is Made To Stick (affiliate link).
 Buy it.
 Read it.
 Highlight it.
 Apply it.